waldur/waldur-docs/docs/admin-guide/mastermind-configuration/features.md

 ## marketplace.conceal_prices

-Do not render prices in shopping cart and order details.
+Do not render prices in order details.

 ## marketplace.import_resources